 If you’ve gone through anything like I have, you can relate to that overwhelming feeling of desperation; “I have to take whatever job I can get”.
 Employers out there are throwing out low-ball offers to young twenty-somethings because they “can” – they think they have the leverage.
 If you won’t take the $25,000 salary – someone else out there in the overflowing talent pool who’s more desperate will.

 But I see the tables turning – fewer Gen Y’ers are desperate nowadays.
 Why?
 Because we can make it on our own.
 Why do you think there are so may startup companies popping up everywhere?
 We’re tired of “Corporate America”, we’re tired of being treated like an employee and not as a human being.
 We’re less willing to settle for ANY job.

 In my case, through freelance and contract work – I was able to sustain (and get some very valuable experience) until I found a great job – one that was worth holding out for.
-In my time of ‘desperation’ I actually turned down a few job offers.
+In my desperation, I actually turned down a few job offers.
 The moral?
 You don’t have to settle – and shouldn’t.
-Call it the over-entitled Gen Y mentality speaking, but you’re better than that.